Cuomo defiant after probe says he sexually harassed 11 women - NewsBreak

 “These brave women stepped forward to speak truth to power and, in doing so, they expressed faith in the belief that although the governor may be powerful, the truth is even more so,” Kim said at the press conference.

-Cuomo faced multiple allegations last winter, the first of which came from former adviser Lindsey Boylan.
-She said Cuomo kissed her on the lips after a meeting in his office and "would go out of his way to touch me on my lower back, arms and legs."
+Cuomo faced multiple allegations last winter, starting with Boylan, who said Cuomo kissed her on the lips after a meeting in his office and “would go out of his way to touch me on my lower back, arms and legs.”

 In an 11-hour interview with investigators last month, Cuomo admitted to certain behavior while denying other allegations, investigators said.
 For example, Clark said, he conceded asking Bennett whether she had been involved with older men and said he may have kissed the state trooper at an event but denied touching her.